-- All PhD students are complete the CITI online Responsible Conduct of Research course with an average score of 80 percent or higher. - Go to the following website and read the section on "Collaborative Institutional Training Initiative (CITI) Online Program in Responsible Conduct of Research (RCT)" for detailed instructions on this requirement.
+- All PhD students are complete the CITI online Responsible Conduct of Research course with an average score of 80 percent or higher. - Go to CITI Program and read the section on "Collaborative Institutional Training Initiative (CITI) Online Program in Responsible Conduct of Research (RCT)" for detailed instructions on this requirement.